plone/volto/packages/registry/docs/howto/how-to-access-registry.md

 ### Accessing the configuration registry
 % QUESTION: Should this go to "HowTo"s?
-The configuration registry can be accessed by:
+You can access the configuration registry as follows.

 ```ts
 import config from '@plone/registry'